GU4243-ADS/project-2-predictive-modelling-group-6/README.md

 ### Contribution
 Find:
-Cat is hard to be predicted, 50% of cats are missclassified.
+Cats are hard to be predicted, 50% of cats are missclassified.